Welcome to Eldon Farms

 "Conservation is a state of harmony between men and land.” ― Aldo Leopold

-We’re striving to develop community events, volunteer networks, and a pool of local experts to advise, motivate, and teach.
+We’re believe in the power of positive community and value the various supporters that Eldon has had through the years.
 We want to not only preserve, but share the gift nature has given us in this wilderness.
 For more information on Eldon’s conservation efforts, click here.